CaptTofu/moxilua/README.txt

 Then:

 $ luarocks install luasocket
-$ luarocks install copas

 Then, make sure LUA_PATH is setup right.
 For example, somewhere in my ~/.profile file, I have:

 export LUA_PATH="/usr/local/share/lua/5.1//?.lua;/usr/local/share/lua/5.1//?/init.lua;$LUA_PATH"

-To get a lua REPL, use:
+To get a lua REPL with luarocks enabled, use:

 $ lua -l luarocks.require